Maryland is one of five states, along with Virginia, Washington D.C, Alabama and North Carolina, to use contributory negligence.

 On the other hand, contributory negligence states that if the victim is found to be partially responsible for as little as 1% of the accident, they will be prohibited from collecting any of the damages they may be entitled to.

-In personal injury claims in Maryland, such as car accidents, pedestrian accidents and slip and falls, the neglect of the victim, which is their failure to operate a certain duty of care, is taken into consideration.
+In personal injury claims in Maryland, such as car accidents, pedestrian collisions and slip and falls, the neglect of the victim, which is their failure to operate a certain duty of care, is taken into consideration.
 Examples of this include victims of a car accident exceeding the speed limit of a road before being struck, individuals getting hit by a car after not crossing at the right times and people running next to wet floor signs.

 The medical expenses of the injuries the victim suffered in Maryland include everything from X-rays to surgery to any ongoing physical therapy for recurring pain as a result of the injury.